Biden Admin Changed Nothing After Texas Border Bridge Migrant Camp, Says Patrol Union Head

 On the controversy surrounding the perceived whipping of migrants by mounted agents, Judd says he has no updates on the investigation.
 He says the probe has surpassed the self-imposed deadline set by Secretary of Homeland Security Alejandro Mayorkas in late September.

-“Once the Department of Justice Civil Rights Division determines no criminal offense occurred, and they will, it will move on to Customs and Border Protections Office of Professional Responsibility,” he told Breitbart Texas.
+“Once the Department of Justice Civil Rights Division determines no criminal offense occurred, and they will, it will move on to Customs and Border Protection Office of Professional Responsibility,” he told Breitbart Texas.

 The Office of Professional Responsibility (OPR) is the internal affairs branch of CBP.
 As for the vaccine mandate, Judd says most agents will probably decide to get the jab as a mandatory condition of employment.

 Judd says he is disappointed in President Biden’s reversal on mandates.
-“The NBPC will rigorously contents and pursue any denials for exemptions to vaccination by CBP on an individual case basis,” Judd said.
+“The NBPC will rigorously contest and pursue any denials for exemptions to vaccination by CBP on an individual case basis,” Judd said.

+Randy Clark is a 32-year veteran of the United States Border Patrol.
+Prior to his retirement, he served as the Division Chief for Law Enforcement Operations, directing operations for nine Border Patrol Stations within the Del Rio, Texas, Sector.
+Follow him on Twitter @RandyClarkBBTX.

+Bob Price serves as associate editor and senior news contributor for the Breitbart Texas-Border team.
+He is an original member of the Breitbart Texas team.
+Price is a regular panelist on Fox 26 Houston’s What’s Your Point?
+Sunday-morning talk show.
+Follow him on Twitter @BobPriceBBTX and Face

 .